Alt-Org/Altzone-Server/README.md

 ### Stop API and DB

 1. Stop API by pressing Ctrl+C with focused terminal.
-2. Stop DB and all other Docker services by pressing Ctrl+C (couple times to force) and run
+2. Stop DB and all other Docker services by pressing Ctrl+C (couple times to force) and run:
    ```shell
    docker compose down
    ```